SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/kaltura-source.md

 1. **App Token**.
 Enter the **App Token** collected from the [Vendor configuration](#create-a-new-app-token).
 1. **Select Base Entry Types for Base Entry Logs**.
 You have the option to **Collect all types** or **Select types**, where you can specify the exact event categories you would like to collect from the base entry logs.
 Must select from the pre-defined list.
 1. **Polling Interval** You have the option to select how often to poll for base entry events.
 Default is 24 hours.
+1. **Base Entry Init Lookback** You have option to configure from when the integration should collect Kaltura **Base Entry** events.
+Default is 1 day.
 1. When you are finished configuring the Source, click **Save**.

 ## Metadata fields